idagri/stata-tools/maps/README.md

 _The following step-by-step guide was originally partially based on  [STATA's official intro guide](https://www.stata.com/support/faqs/graphics/spmap-and-maps/) to mapping with spmap_

 Sample do-file script: `map_in_spmap_US_states.do`.
 It creates the maps shown below, highlighting just a couple of the many options of spmap.

+Basic explanation with an analogy:

+> Think of making a map as arranging a dinner table.
+If your spatial units (e.g. states) are plates, and your variables of interest (e.g. income) are your dishes that you put on the plates.
+> In the `shp2dta`, the `dataset` includes the "dishes" and the `coordinates` include the info about the plates.

 The file consists of the following main sections: